-4. Conclusion and Discussion
+4 Conclusion and Discussion

-In this work, we found that the response of the Arctic SAT to the time-varying anthropogenic forcings is nonlinear, mainly manifested with a nonlinear secular warming trend on the long-term time scale, based on the observational data set HadCRUT and the 36 CMIP5 GCMs' simulations.
-The rate of this secular warming is intensified with time both in the observation and in the climate model simulations.
-Our results also indicate that CMIP5 GCMs EM overestimates the anthropogenically induced secular warming rate since the midtwentieth century against the observation and the overestimation aggravates with time, although the GCMs EM can simulate well the increase of the Arctic temperature over 1880-2017.
+In this work, we found that the response of the Arctic SAT to the time-varying anthropogenic forcings is nonlinear, mainly manifested with a nonlinear secular warming trend on the long-term time scale, based on the observational dataset HadCRUT and the 36 CMIP5 GCMs' simulations.
+The rate of this secular warming is intensified with time both in the observation and climate model simulations.
+Our results also indicate that CMIP5 GCMs EM overestimates the anthropogenically-induced secular warming rate since the mid-20th century against the observation and the overestimation aggravates with time, although the GCMs EM can simulate well the increase of the Arctic temperature over 1880-2017.
 This finding implies that the future Arctic warming could have been over-projected by the CMIP5 models.
 Further analysis indicates that the exaggerated heating contribution from the Arctic sea ice melting in GCMs may have contributed to this overestimation.
-Given the important influence of Arctic climate change on the local and global environments as well as ecosystem (Cohen et al., 2014; Greene et al., 2008; Hanna et al., 2013), realistic representation of the nonlinear response of Arctic warming to the anthropogenic forcings is considered a key to the reliable future climate projection.
+Given the important influence of Arctic climate change on the local and global environments as well as ecosystem (Greene et al., 2008; Hanna et al., 2013; Cohen et al., 2014), realistic representation of the nonlinear response of Arctic warming to the anthropogenic forcings is considered a key to the reliable future climate projection.
 In particular, accurately simulating the response of Arctic SAT to melting sea ice is the key to precisely project the future Arctic temperature.

-However, there are also other local and remote feedbacks such as cloud, water vapor transport, and so forth (Hao et al., 2019; Jeong et al., 2014; Pithan & Mauritsen, 2014; Praetorius et al., 2018; Screen et al., 2012; Winton, 2006).
+However, there are also other local and remote feedbacks such as cloud, water vapor transport etc (Pithan & Mauritsen, 2014; Praetorius et al., 2018; Winton, 2006; Screen & Simmonds, 2012; Jeong et al., 2014; Hao et al., 2018).
 These feedbacks may also play important role in the Arctic warming and need to be studied either.
-It is also noticeable that large spread still exists among the CMIP5 GCMs' simulations.
-Although the CMIP5 GCMs EM overestimate the secular warming rate in recent decades, the observed secular warming rate still locates in the range of those of CMIP5 GCMs' simulations and is close to the lower end (Figure 4a).
-In addition, some research (Fyfe, Gillett, & Zwiers, 2013) pointed out that the overestimation of the global warming in the early of 21st century by CMIP5 models may be partly due to errors in the prescribed external forcings.
-This may also affect the CMIP5 GCMs' simulations.
+It is also noticeable that large spread still exists among the CMIP5 GCMs simulations.
+Although the CMIP5 GCMs EM overestimate the secular warming rate in recent decades, the observed secular warming rate still locates in the range of those of CMIP5 GCMs simulations and is close to the lower end (Figure 4a).
+In addition, some research (Fyfe & Gillett et al., 2013) pointed out that the overestimation of the global warming in the early of 21st century by CMIP5 models may be partly due to errors in the prescribed external forcings.
+This may also affect the CMIP5 GCMs simulations.